geogardenclub/geogardenclub.github.io/docs/home/innovations.md

 If you create a garden, you are assigned the "owner" role, which means you have total control over the garden, including the ability to delete it.

 The owner of a garden can invite one or more other gardeners in the Chapter to be an "editor" of that garden.
 This enables co-management of a single garden by multiple gardeners.
 Editors have almost all the capabilities of the owner, except the ability to add/delete editors or delete the garden.
-The screenshot shows a garden owned by "@jenna" who has granted editing privileges to "@asaspades" and "@fiveoclockphil".
+The screenshot shows a garden owned by "@jenna" who has granted editing privileges to "@asaspades".

 All gardeners have a read-only "view" role of all gardens in the Chapter.
 This means that you can view everyone's garden plans and outcome data.
 This enables gardeners to see what other gardeners have grown successfully in their gardens and "copy" a planting from another garden plan into their own.